-- (B) Grand juries that are already impaneled or are recalled from a previous term of court may meet to attend to time-sensitive essential matters, but these grand juries shall not be assembled except when necessary and only under circumstances in which social distancing and other public health guidance can be followed.
+(B) Grand juries that are already impaneled or are recalled from a previous term of court may meet to attend to time-sensitive essential matters, but these grand juries shall not be assembled except when necessary and only under circumstances in which social distancing and other public health guidance can be followed.
 A guidance document about the continued authority of grand juries impaneled prior to the issuance of the Order is included in the Appendix to this order.
-Courts and counsel are reminded that many criminal cases may proceed on accusation and do not require a grand jury indictment. - (C) The Judicial COVID-19 Task Force continues to develop policies, procedures, and templates to allow the safe resumption of jury trials and grand jury proceedings.
-These materials will be publicized when ready, but it is unlikely that any jury proceedings will begin until September or later.
+Courts and counsel are reminded that many criminal cases may proceed on accusation and do not require a grand jury indictment.

+(C) The Judicial COVID-19 Task Force continues to develop policies, procedures, and templates to allow the safe resumption of jury trials and grand jury proceedings.
+These materials will be publicized when ready.